Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The plugin will now find all the images that have this tag or category.

 We hope that this article helped you learn how to tag images in WordPress with Media Library Assistant.
-You may also want to check out our ultimate guide on how to boost WordPress speed and performance and our expert pick of the best Instagram WordPress plugins.
+You may also want to check out our guide on how to add a gallery with a lightbox effect in WordPress and our expert picks of the best WordPress slider plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.